 The premise of these calculations is that raising children outside of marriage increases the risk of significant harm to children, including academic, medical and psychological problems.
 Fatherless boys are at risk for juvenile delinquency and criminal behavior.
 Fatherless girls face elevated risks of early sexual activity, and all the associated problems: teen pregnancy, sexually transmitted diseases, psychological distress, and having children who end up in the child welfare system.
 To put it positively, marriage is a protective factor against this array of problems.

 Some, though not all, of these problems are associated with poverty.
 Unmarried mothers are more likely to be poor, and poor people are more likely to have academic, medical and psychological problems.
-So the IAV researchers calculate the taxpayer costs of divorce and unmarried childbearing by looking at the costs of anti-poverty programs, including Temporary Assistance for Needy Family, (TANF) Food Stamps, Housing Assistance, Medicaid, State Children's Health Insurance Program (SCHIP), Child Welfare programs, WIC, Head Start, School and the Lunch and Breakfast Program.
-They also take account of the costs to the Criminal Justice System.
+So the IAV researchers calculate the taxpayers' costs of divorce and unmarried childbearing by looking at the costs of anti-poverty programs, including Temporary Assistance for Needy Family, (TANF) Food Stamps, Housing Assistance, Medicaid, State Children's Health Insurance Program (SCHIP), Child Welfare programs, WIC, Head Start, School and the Lunch and Breakfast Program.
+They also take account of the costs to the criminal justice system.

 They make the reasonable assumption that marriage could lift 60 percent of single mother households out of poverty.
 Then they calculate how much less the government would have to spend on a variety of specific anti-poverty programs at the state and federal level.
-That is how they came up with a total cost of $112 billion per year, which is roughly the Gross Domestic Product of New Zealand.
+That is how they came up with a total cost of $112 billion a year, which is roughly the gross domestic product of New Zealand.

 Of these taxpayer costs, $70.1 billion are federal costs.
-To put this number in perspective, in 2007, the federal government spent roughly that amount ($72 billion) on the department of Veterans Affairs, and only slightly more ($88 billion) on Agriculture.
+To put this number in perspective, in 2007 the federal government spent roughly that amount ($72 billion) on the department of Veterans Affairs, and only slightly more ($88 billion) on the Department of Agriculture.
 The Department of Education spent slightly less at $68 billion.
 And the $70 billion cost of family fragmentation dwarves the Department of Homeland Security's 2007 expenditure of $50 billion.

 Other market supporters situate the market within a wider context of human liberty and dignity.
 The free economy is one aspect of an overall view of society that emphasizes the priority of culture over governments.
 These advocates hold that it is a mistaken application of consumer and market ideas to the family to believe that family form is nothing but a personal choice.
 Our private decisions can have significant costs to the people around us, including taxpayers.